natthasath/vibe-cheat-sheet/README.md

 # Vibe Cheat Sheet

-A Short Key Cheat Sheet provides a quick reference guide to essential keyboard shortcuts for various applications or systems.
-It helps users work more efficiently by listing common key combinations for actions like copy, paste, undo, save, switch tabs, and more.
+Vibe Cheat Sheet is a quick-reference tool for storing essential tips, commands, codes, and shortcuts.
+Organize and access handy information for work, study, or projects—perfect for developers, students, and professionals needing instant knowledge at hand.